 If you are concerned that the seller may be operating dishonestly, ask them to verify the details that you have found online.
 If any of the specifications do not match up, it is best to avoid the seller and find your new car elsewhere.

-This is often at the forefront of buyers’ minds, as failure to mention a historical incident involving the car could mean that there are undisclosed internal or external complications with the vehicle that the seller has tried to hide.
+This is often at the forefront of buyers’ minds, as failure to mention a historical incident involving the car could mean there are undisclosed internal or external complications with the vehicle that the seller has tried to hide.

-If a car has previously been written off, it is illegal for it to be driven on the roads.
+If a car has previously been written off, it's illegal for it to be driven on the roads.
 Check which insurance category the car falls into – A, B, S or N. You should only consider buying cars which fall in categories S and N (formerly C and D respectively).
 Check out Admiral’s guide to Category S and N cars for more information.

 The Money Advice Service suggest double checking the details before you agree to meet: